 I can’t thank them enough.
 We did three months of market research, made a business plan and did panel interviews.
 The university then sponsored our graduate entrepreneur visa, on which we could start our own business without any capital requirement.
 This is the most amazing scheme in the UK and proves that it’s open to talent from diverse backgrounds.

-The Cass Entrepreneurship Fund helped us focusing on our business idea and we were offered a place at the City Launch Lab incubation space.
-Soon afterwards, Cass Business School was one of our first clients!
+The Entrepreneurship Fund helped us focusing on our business idea and we were offered a place at the City Launch Lab incubation space.
+Soon afterwards, City's Business School was one of our first clients!

 Have you drawn on any wider support within London to develop your project?